-In the video below, you’ll get a glimpse of the road that approaches and insights on how to see the falls.
-Plus, watch my amazement swell as I experience Grand Falls for the first time.
+Check out my video on YouTube to see why Grand Falls is nicknamed Chocolate Falls.
+Plus, get a glimpse of the road that approaches and insights on how to see the falls.

 How do I get to Grand Falls aka Chocolate Falls?

-Important: Google maps will not take you to the best spot to see Grand Falls.
-It will take you a whole bunch of extra miles out of the way and you’ll end up frustrated that you’re on an upper stretch of the falls that afford virtually no view of them.
+Google Maps will not take you to the best spot to see Grand Falls.
+It will lead you a whole bunch of extra miles out of the way and you’ll end up frustrated that you’re on an upper stretch of the falls that afford virtually no view of them.